matt-in-a-hat/silverstripe-webp-image/README.md

 }
 ```

-The variable `webp_suffix` will be populated with the `.webp` extension if the requesting web client has `webp` defined as part of its `Accept` header.
-NGINX will then attempt to find the `.webp` version of the asset, and failing that, it will serve the original instead.
+This configuration uses the `$webp_suffix` variable to serve `.webp` files if the client supports WebP in its `Accept` header.
+If the `.webp` file is unavailable, NGINX will serve the original image.

-## Introduction
+## Features

-This module creates webp images from resized jpeg and png images.
-More Information about webp images [https://developers.google.com/speed/webp/](https://developers.google.com/speed/webp/)
+This module generates `.webp` versions of resized JPEG and PNG images, improving page load times with minimal configuration.

 ## Requirements

-- Silverstripe > 4.2
+- SilverStripe > 4.2
-- GDLib with webp Extension
+- GD Library with WebP extension enabled

 ## Installation

+Install the module using Composer:

 ```shell
 composer require loveduckie/silverstripe-webp-image